-Jacaranda was subject to a site specific LEP amendment which was gazetted in 2014.
+Jacaranda was subject to a site-specific LEP amendment which was gazetted in 2014.
 Following its gazettal, a number of detailed ecological studies were undertaken to inform the detailed design of the future development.
-However, the studies identified in more detail, the presence of significant vegetation and endangered habitat on the site, including the Cumberland and Alluvial Plain Woodlands which are listed as critically endangered and endangered ecological communities under the Biodiversity Conservation Act 1995 (BC Act) and the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-Each ecological community provides habitat for threatened fauna species including the Cumberland Plain Land Snail and several bat species listed as vulnerable under the BC Act.
+However, the studies identified in more detail, the presence of native vegetation and threatened species habitat on the site, including Cumberland Plain Woodland and Alluvial Woodland.
+Cumberland Plain Woodland is listed as critically endangered under the Biodiversity Conservation Act 1995 (BC Act) and Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+Alluvial Woodland forms part of River-flat Eucalypt Forest which is listed as endangered under the BC Act and critically endangered under the EPBC Act.
+Some patches of these communities provide habitat for threatened fauna species including the Dural Land Snail and several threatened bat species.

-The identification of these critically endangered species and ecological communities has necessitated further amendments to the LEP in order to ensure the future development has an acceptable ecological impact.
-This Planning Proposal seeks to provide the best ecological outcome with more than double the amount of vegetation conservation area proposed, while also applying best-practice design principles and deliver a community that is more liveable and resilient and is better connected to the existing Glossodia community.
+The identification of these threatened species and communities has necessitated further amendments to the LEP to ensure the future development has an acceptable ecological impact.
+This Planning Proposal seeks to provide the best ecological outcome with more than double the amount of vegetation conservation area proposed (compared to current conditions), while also applying best-practice design principles and deliver a community that is more liveable and resilient and is better connected to the existing Glossodia community.